henit-chobisa/Thrust.RC/README.md

 - If you want to override the configuration of the companion, make a `config.json` file in the same directory as the binary.
 - The above is the default configuration used by the companion.
 - Hot-Reloading in the companion is dependent upon watcher and watcher mode, watcher looks for the file changes in the directory and performs hot-reloading for your apps.

+## Using on EC2 Instance
+Please have a look on this [short manual](https://henitchobisa.notion.site/Setting-up-App-s-Companion-in-EC2-fdde72b19afc40ed93c9ded5887a641c) for end to end configuration of your ec2 with Apps' conpanion.

 ### debugging
 - Docker-Compose "executable file not found in $PATH"